-Sliding the sunroof
+Sliding the moonroof

-To fully open the sunroof, push the switch toward DOWN/OPEN (1).
+To fully open the moonroof, push the switch toward DOWN/OPEN (1).

-To fully close the sunroof, push the switch toward UP/CLOSE (2).
+To fully close the moonroof, push the switch toward UP/CLOSE 2.

-To open or close the sunroof part way, push the switch in any direction while the sunroof is sliding to stop it in the desired position.
+To open or close the moonroof part way, push the switch in any direction while the moonroof is sliding to stop it in the desired position.

-Tilting the sunroof
+Tilting the moonroof

-Close the sunroof by pushing the switch toward UP/CLOSE 2.
-Release the switch, then push the UP/CLOSE switch again to tilt the sunroof up.
+Close the moonroof by pushing the switch toward UP/CLOSE (2).
+Release the switch, then push the UP/CLOSE switch again to tilt the moonroof up.

-To tilt the sunroof down, push the switch toward DOWN/OPEN 1.
+To tilt the moonroof down, push the switch toward DOWN/OPEN (1).